25 Unbeatable Things to Do in Saint Martin and St. Maarten

 This way we got the best of both beautiful worlds, er, countries.

-Even though it’s a tiny Caribbean island, there are many activities to lap up – and almost as many wonderful resorts on Saint Martin to rest your sun-kissed body.
+Even though St. Martin/St. Maarten is a tiny Caribbean island, there are many activities to lap up – and almost as many wonderful resorts to rest your sun-kissed body.

 Featured reader comment